 In 1990, when the Cold War came to an end, the German rock band The Scorpions sung “The world is closing in, did you ever think, that we could be so close, like brothers?” echoing the spirit of globalisation in their rock ballad “Wind of Change”.
 Europe has since then been a place proud of its openness to foreign investment.
 Although such openness is still reconfirmed by government officials and repeated as a mantra in preambles to relevant legislation, there has of late been a tendency to tighten control on foreign direct investment (FDI) so are new winds of change in the air?

-With the recent adoption on 5 March 2019 by the EU Council of the new EU Regulation that regulates FDI in the European Union we have now entered an era of renewed focus on promoting FDI in Europe while at the same time enabling closer cooperation between Member States in determining screening factors and other specific regulations, particularly on the grounds of national security and public order.
+With the new EU Regulation on FDI in the European Union that enters into force on 10 April 2019 and will apply from 11 October 2020 we have now entered an era of renewed focus on promoting FDI in Europe while at the same time enabling closer cooperation between Member States in determining screening factors and other specific regulations, particularly on the grounds of national security and public order.

 The FDI Regulation intends to protect critical European assets against transactions that would be detrimental to legitimate interests of the European Union or its Member States and to do so has determined screening criteria in critical infrastructure, critical technologies and dual use items, supply of critical inputs, access to and control of sensitive information, freedom and pluralism of media and extent of control or funding by non-EU government to name a few areas of focus.
 Each of these areas are expected to be widely interpreted and applied in any EU review of FDI transactions.